greg-hellings/FedoraWSL/README.md

 `%ProgramFiles*%\MSBuild\14.0\bin\msbuild.exe` or
 `%ProgramFiles*%\Microsoft Visual Studio\2017\Enterprise\MSBuild\15.0\Bin\msbuild.exe` or
 `%ProgramFiles*%\Microsoft Visual Studio\2017\Community\MSBuild\15.0\Bin\msbuild.exe`.
+and other, similar, paths for Visual Studio 2019.

 If that's not the case, then you will need to modify that script.